 Only one class of Grade 6 students new to French Immersion can be accommodated in WVS.

 For students wishing to enter Grade 6 Late Immersion classes in September 2022, in-district applications will be accepted as of October 15, 2021.
 Out-of-district applications will be accepted as of January 17, 2022.

 All applications must be submitted electronically, using West Vancouver School’s online registration form – click here

 Please note: Students who are currently attending grade 5 in West Vancouver Schools must complete only the on-line registration form and are NOT required to supply the additional documentation unless residential, immigration, or custody information has changed.

-All supporting documentation for Late French Immersion out-of-district applications must be submitted before the student is placed on a wait list.
+All supporting documentation for Late French Immersion out-of-district applications must be submitted before the student is considered for placement or added to a waitlist.